sigasi/sigasi_insights/content/screencasts/demo-projects.md

   - Basic instruction
 ---

-Once you’ve finished the basic tutorials in Sigasi Studio, it’s time to start on your own projects.
+Once you've finished the basic tutorials in Sigasi Studio, it's time to start on your own projects.
 However, before doing so it might still be useful to have a look at some real-world sample projects.
 This video shows how you can import additional demo projects in Sigasi Studio from our [GitHub repository](https://github.com/sigasi/sigasi_demos).